mcygorek/ACE/README.md

 Successful compilation produces a binary "ACE" in the "bin" subdirectory

+If "pybind11" is installed, python bindings can be generated with "make pybind".
+See examples in pybind subdirectory.

 ## Windows:

 A precompiled ACE.exe is included for easy usage, which however comes with limited functionality and suboptimal performance, and it may be outdated.